tomtom-international/kotlin-tools/README.md

 presses the "skip to next" button.
 You would like to know the current song name when the user presses the button, but that information is not available in the "skip to next" method.

-Let's have a look at what this looks like without the `TraceDiagnosticContext`.
+Let's have a look at what this looks like without the `TraceThreadLocalContext`.

 Let's assume the media player always plays random songs and when you press "skip to next" it selects a new random song.
 The interface for the events for the media player could look like: